dstreev/hdp-mac-utils/README.md

 ### expand_link.sh
 > Subscript used to expand and link the artifacts retrieved.

-### fix_cfgs.sh
-> Many of the configs in the templates we're using need to be adjusted for your "localhost"

-### etc_default.tar.gz
-> Contains the defaults (pulled from CentOS install) used by the hadoop scripts
-> to properly run the environment.

 ### hdp_artifacts.txt
 > A list of HDP artifacts and links to use for each.